Dalian iron ore climbs as markets bet on bullish steel demand outlook

 China imported 194 million tonnes of iron ore in the first two months of 2023, a year-on-year rise of 7.3%, customs data showed on Tuesday, and the highest ever for the two months combined, according to Reuters calculations.

-Though futures prices of the other steelmaking ingredients -coking coal and coke - showed signs of weakening, analysts believe fundamentals will lend some support to spot prices in the near term.
+Though futures price of coke–the other steelmaking ingredient–showed signs of weakening, analysts believe fundamentals will lend some support to spot prices in the near term.

+Coke DCJcv1 fell 0.87% while coking coal DJMcv1 managed to shrug off its losses from the morning session to end daytime trading 0.13% higher.

 "The significant increase in [steel] exports eased supply pressure in the domestic market to some degree.
 Also, it boosted mills' confidence in holding their prices firm," analysts at Everbright Futures said in a note.